Symptoms of heart valve disease such as shortness of breath and dizziness

 – typically 2 to 4 days compared to 6 to 8 weeks.

-New!
-WATCHMAN - This FDA-approved implant effectively reduces stroke risk in people with
+This FDA-approved implant effectively reduces stroke risk in people with

 atrial fibrillation (AFib) that’s not caused by a heart valve problem.